AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 ##### `class TransactionTestCase`

-`TransactionTestCase` inherits from [`SimpleTestCase`]() <!-- above --> to add some database-specific features:
+`TransactionTestCase` inherits from [`SimpleTestCase`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#class-simpletestcase) to add some database-specific features:

 * Resetting the database to a known state at the beginning of each test to ease testing and using the ORM.
 * Database [`fixtures`]().
 * Test [skipping based on database backend features]().
 * The remaining specialized [`assert*`]() methods. <!-- all below -->

 Django's [`TestCase`]() <!-- below --> class is a more commonly used subclass of `TransactionTestCase` that makes use of database transaction facilities to speed up the process of resetting the database behaviors cannot be tested within a Django `TestCase` class.
-For instance, you cannot test that a block of code is executing within a transaction, as is required when using [`select_for_update()`]().
+For instance, you cannot test that a block of code is executing within a transaction, as is required when using [`select_for_update()`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#django.db.models.query.QuerySet.select_for_update).
 In those cases, you should use `TransactionTestCase`.

 `TransactionTestCase` and `TestCase` are identical except for the manner in which the database is reset to a known state and the ability for test code to test the effects of commit and rollback: